 32. Cave and Basin National Historic Site

 The Cave and Basin National Historic Site is a unique place to visit in Banff with a ton of history.
 It has a thermal bath that has important ties to Indigenous Culture, was used as an Internment camp in 1915, and is also the spot of Canada’s first National Park.
-There is a fee to visit (find more info on Parks Canada), but so worth it to learn about it’s incredible past.
+There is a fee to visit (find more info on Parks Canada), but so worth it to learn about its incredible past.

 Stand Up Paddleboarding (SUP) has taken the Canadian Rockies by storm and is a great way to enjoy time in nature on the alpine lakes!
 My favourite places to SUP in Banff National Park are Two Jack Lake, Vermillion Lakes, and Johnson Lake.
+Some lakes in Banff prohibit personal use of SUPs, make sure to double check before heading out!

 Rent SUP from the Banff Canoe Club or Radventures in Banff Town.